 Sonography is a multi-specialty profession that uses ultrasound as its primary technology to evaluate and record images of various parts of the body.
 The sonographer/ultrasound technologist performs each exam methodically while treating the patient with care and compassion.
-The images help physicians assess and diagnose medical conditions.
+Images obtained by the sonographer/ultrasound technician help physicians assess and diagnose medical conditions.
 Many sonographers/ultrasound technologists assist physicians and surgeons during minimally invasive procedures such as biopsies and injections as well as surgical procedures.